 Supplement your Fashion Merchandising degree with an Entrepreneurship Certificate so you can successfully run your own business.

-- Couture a la Cart launches online store one month ago
+- Couture a la Cart launches online store 3 months ago

 - Fashion merchandising student follows her passion 3 months ago

 - Sklar hosts discussion on Black representation in fashion history classroom 5 months ago

 - Historic Clothing and Textiles Collection goes digital 7 months ago